SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 - Based on RPS, HPA decides to increase both the Model and Server replicas from 2 (an example start stable state) to 8.
-While the 6 new Server pods get scheduled and get the Model loaded onto them, the scheduler will transition the Model into the `ScheduleFailed` state, because it can not fulfill the requested replicas requirement.
+While the 6 new Server pods get scheduled and get the Model loaded onto them, the scheduler will transition the Model into the `ScheduleFailed` state, because it cannot fulfill the requested replicas requirement.
 During this period, the initial 2 Model replicas continue to serve load, but are using their RPS margins and getting closer to the saturation point.
 - At the same time, load continues to increase, so HPA further increases the number of